 Traditional Methods of Birthing

-In traditional cultures women have been giving birth naturally in upright positions, such as kneeling, standing. squatting and sitting.
-Giving birth upright also reduces the risk of performing invasive procedures such as an episiotomy.
+In many cultures throughout the world, women have traditionally given birth in upright positions, such as kneeling, standing. squatting and sitting.
+This way of delivering a baby also reduces the risk of performing invasive procedures such as an episiotomy.

 Positions in Labour

 This is the ideal position for labour and delivery, as the force of gravity naturally helps the baby to move down the pelvis.

 If you are overdue and trying to bring on contractions, you could also walk up and down your stairs often or go for a long brisk walk as long as someone is with you.

 The natural way to deliver your baby would be upright, as the head presses on the cervix, stimulating the hormones which bring on contractions.
 This then helps the cervix to dilate and stretch so that the baby can pass through.